OSAdams/OSAdams/README.md

 🧠 With my career in hospitality, I've learned how to work with urgency and accuracy.
 I do not want to make mistakes, but I am not afraid to make them.
 I firmly believe mistakes are the best opportunities to learn.
 With learning comes accuracy, speed, and knowledge.
 Every day will present an opportunity to learn something new.
 I'm looking for it.

-👨‍🏭 Leading and mentoring teams in Restaurants has provided me insight on how to be fluid with different teams.
-These experiences have provided me learning opportunies on how to work with multiple different teams and individuals.
-With an agile mindset, I'm ready to adapt at any second.
-My knack for wanting to understand complex technical matters helps me create a digestible explanation that helps limit errors and misunderstandings.
+👨‍🏭 Being a leader in Restaurants taught me how to be adaptive to unplanned situations.
+These experiences have provided me the knowledge on being able to communicate effectively with multiple teams.
+My curiousity for wanting to understand complex technical matters helps me create a digestible explanation for a common goal

 Let's connect and build together!